 Entry into the Italian Stock Market subsequently led to a "Buy and Build" strategy aimed at consolidating the Group's positioning in the reference market.
 This further improved its economic and financial performance and strengthened its competitive positioning.
 In fact, not even a month after listing, the Group acquired 100% of the share capital of the company: Poliambulatorio Dalla Rosa Prati Srl., a Diagnostic Centre of excellence based in Parma, operating both as a public healthcare provider accredited by the Emilia-Romagna Region, and as a private healthcare provider.
 The company is able to handle about 600 patients a day.
 It provides specialist outpatient treatment, physiatry and physiotherapy services, outpatient surgery, diagnostic imaging and nuclear medicine; as well as efficient laboratory testing and has a department dedicated to dentistry.
 Subsequently, just 6 months after listing, the Group acquired Ospedali Privati Riuniti (OPR), another important private healthcare company in Emilia Romagna, with two accredited hospitals, both located in Bologna (Nigrisoli Private Accredited Hospital and Villa Regina Private Accredited Hospital), with a total of 170 authorized beds, of which 168 are accredited.
 This acquisition represents an operation of huge strategic value for GHC as it significantly strengthens its presence in Emilia-Romagna.

-In June 2019, the Group’s Buy & Build strategy was further confirmed with the entry of three healthcare structures operating in the diagnostic imaging sector: Centro Medico San Biagio and Bimar in Portogruaro (Venice) whose acquisitions were completed in July 2019, and Castrense University Medical Centre in San Giorgio di Nogaro (Udine) whose acquisition will be completed by November 2019.
+In June 2019, the Group’s Buy & Build strategy was further confirmed with the entry of three healthcare structures operating in the diagnostic imaging sector: Centro Medico San Biagio and Bimar in Portogruaro (Venice) whose acquisitions were completed in July 2019, and Castrense University Medical Centre in San Giorgio di Nogaro (Udine) whose acquisition were completed in September 2019.
 These acquisitions are of the utmost strategic value for GHC because, in addition to strengthening the Group’s presence in Veneto, they have also enabled the Group to enter a new, particularly wealthy region, Friuli-Venezia Giulia.

 Finally, in July 2019, through its subsidiary Hesperia Hospital in Modena, GHC acquired 100% of Aesculapio, an accredited polyclinic based in San Felice sul Panaro (province of Modena), the largest polyclinic centre in the northern area of Modena province.
 It is also considered a major regional health centre, operating both as a public healthcare provider accredited by the Emilia-Romagna Region, and as a private healthcare provider in the main branches of specialized outpatient healthcare.